maupilia/SRT/sphinx/_build/html/_sources/Pulsar/L-band/DFB/start-obs.rst.txt

 Inside SEADAS window
 ------------------------

 #.
-Verify and adjust attenuation levels

-#.
 Select "Schedule" in the "Session mode" combo box

 #.
-Click "View obs list".
-A window named "Observations List" pops up
+Verify and adjust attenuation levels.
+You can do so by following the procedure below, using the schedule TEST.scd which you will find under the directory /home/corr/scheds/.
+Once you have started the schedule (see points below) you need to check the PDFB3 panel in the psrdfb vnc session.
+Under tab `...` make sure that the RMS level for each channel is around 10.
+If it is not, go back to the SEADAS interface and select different attenuation values (which can be different for the two channels) and press `set atten.`

 #.
-Click "View schedule".
-A window named "Schedule Manager" pops up
+Click "Schedule Management".
+A window named "Seadas Schedule Manager" pops up

 #.
 Click "Load sched" in "Schedule Manager" window.
 A system window pops up for browsing system directories and selecting the schedule file